 How Dictation Works

 TalkWriter transforms your voice into polished, ready-to-use text through a multi-stage pipeline.
-This page explains each step so you understand exactly what happens between pressing the Fn key and seeing text appear.
+Understanding each step helps you get better results and troubleshoot issues when they arise.

 The Dictation Pipeline